 Why Advancing During the Holidays is Important

 It’s official!
-We’re approaching the thick of the holiday season – otherwise known as the most wonderful time of year for many adults and children alike.
-As millions nationwide buckle up for travel to visit family and friends near and far, there are a few things all parents should keep in mind when it comes to kids and learning during the holiday school break.
+We’re in the thick of the holiday season – otherwise known as the most wonderful time of year for many adults and children alike.
+As you prepare for the rest of the season, there are a few things all parents should keep in mind when it comes to kids and learning during the holiday school break.

 While all children should enjoy this festive time of year, a break from school doesn’t have to mean a break from learning.
 Continuing structured learning during the holiday break can contribute towards a successful school year.

 This means keeping up with Kumon assignments during the holiday season.
 Here are a couple of reasons why this is so important to maintaining progress.

 The key to success in Kumon is continuity of practice.
 During school breaks, children typically have less thinking to do and more unstructured time.
 Continuing Kumon study during the holiday break promotes educational development and an element of year-round stability in your child’s academic life.
 Many experienced Kumon Parents will say sticking with the program year-round is the secret ingredient for substantial academic gains in the school year.

 A steady routine helps keep kids on track.

 Maintaining a steady routine with Kumon even during the holiday break will make returning to a normal schedule seamless.
 Consider how motivated and great we feel when we work out regularly.
 After taking a few weeks off from the gym, getting back into our routine often becomes difficult.
 The same thing happens with academic habits.
 Our motivation stays high when we do not fall out of our routine.